matthewfeickert/talk-SciPy-2020/talk.md

    - encoding systematic uncertainties (normalization, shape, etc)

 <br>
-.center[.bold[Until now], the only implementation of HistFactory has been in RooStats+RooFit (C++)]
+.center[.bold[Until now], the only implementation of HistFactory has been in a monolithic `C++` library used in HEP]

 .bold[Challenges]
-- Preservation: Likelihood stored in the binary ROOT format
+- Preservation: Likelihood stored in a domain specific binary format
-   - Challenge for long-term preservation (i.e. HEPData)
+   - Challenge for long-term preservation
-- To start using HistFactory p.d.f.s first have to learn ROOT, RooFit, RooStats
+- To start using HistFactory p.d.f.s first have to learn a whole `C++` framework
 - Difficult to use for reinterpretation

 ---